ibotty/apt-repo-update-action/README.md

 # apt-repo-update
-GitHub action to automatically update an apt repository (located in the master branch) with new packages.
+GitHub action to automatically update an apt repository (located in the main branch) with new packages.

 Very loosely based on https://github.com/jrandiny/apt-repo-action